Webring Technology

 FS Rings

-FS Rings logoFS Rings was a short-lived system that ran from 2003 to 2004.
+FS Rings logoFS Rings (Internet Archive) was a short-lived system that ran from 2003 to 2004.
 It was written in PHP with MySQL database.
 The source code is available on SourceForge and also available here.
 Download (ZIP, 76Kb)

 NetRing Server

-NetRing Server appeared in 2001 and was advertised as more feature-rich than RingSurf, Bravenet and Yahoo!
+NetRing Server (Internet Archive) appeared in 2001 and was advertised as more feature-rich than RingSurf, Bravenet and Yahoo!
 It was a complete ring management system written in Perl by Perl Producers Inc. The program was free and published with a GNU Public License but there may have been a problem with the software at it was not available for download after 2002.
 I cannot find a downloadable version of the software (January 2023)

 Orca Ringmaker